ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 Let's develop a service that allows a user to retrieve a list of doctors based on the doctor's specialization (category).
 The information about the doctors is retrieved from a separate microservice.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then run the service.
-The resouce  will receive the user request, retrieve details from the backend service, and respond to the user request with the relevant doctor details.
+The resource will receive the user request, retrieve details from the backend service, and respond to the user request with the relevant doctor details.

 ### Concepts covered